Three-body resonances in the $\varphi^4$ theory: Description of the Model

 In the following, we set the lattice spacing $a=1$ for convenience.
 Redefining

 the discretized lattice action reads

-As a further simplification, we study the model in the limit $\lambda_i\to \infty$ for both couplings $i=0,1$.
+As a further simplification, we study the model in the limit $\lambda_i\to \infty$ for both couplings $i=0,1$, this is often referred to as the Ising limit (a more detailed discussion of this limit can be found in section 2.4.2 of \cite{montvay1994quantum}).
 In this limit, the only non-zero contribution to the path integral over the field comes from the configurations that satisfy $\phi^\dagger_i(x)\phi_i(x)=1$.
-Thus, the integral over the complex variable $\phi_i$ is reduced to the integral of an angle $\theta$, representing the phase of the field $\phi_i=e^{i\theta_i}$.
+Thus, the integral over the complex variable $\phi_i$ is reduced to the integral of an angle $\theta$, representing the phase of the field $\phi_i=e^{i\theta_i}$ and the action simplifies to

 The model is most likely trivial and reduces to a free theory in the continuum limit \cite{LUSCHER198725}.
-However, with a small but finite lattice spacing and with the energies below the cutoff scale, the model effectively describes an interacting continuum field theory.
+However, with a small but finite lattice spacing and with energies below the cutoff scale, the model effectively describes an interacting continuum field theory.